hollander03/dsge-training/ntdsge/0.user_guide/README.md

 - A practical tutorial (akin to the one in the training resources).
 - A description of Dynare's graph outputs
 - A guide to deal with observation equations for estimation
-- A stylised flow diagram of the model (incomplete)